Albrtito/ObsidianNotes/02-Atomic/1737987572 - Introduction to Databases.md

 + **Description:** Creation of the model, the design.
 + **Manipulation:** Edits on the model and operation of itself
 + **Utilization:** Support, Queries, API

 ***
-**Properties of storage:**
-+ Perdurability: For how long can be stored
-+ Capacity: how much can be stored
-+ speed: How fast can be accessed
-+ range: From how far can be accessed
-+ access type: ??
-**Storage types, properties:**
- + Structured, non-structured, semi-structured **Scopes:**
- + **Logical or external**: Search, edit, add, retrieve, erase. **need effectiveness** : The first part of the course will focus on this logical scope (60%)
- + **Physical or internal scope**: read, write, locate **need efficiency**: The second part of the course will focus on this other part.
-40%
-	+ The key is to have some organisation so that the locate operation is not so costly:
-		+ (binary search with a log n complexity)
-		+ Hash organisation, direct key to where the element is (a dictionary) : But wastes a lot of space
-		+ Indexed organisation: Pointed elements
-### ANSI/SPARC Architecture:
-Division of the architecture framing the databases structures through three levels.
-**Internal level:** Internal schema is what describes it, it's the physically stored part of the data. **data-devices** : for administrators
-**Conceptual level:** Global view of the data structures, **conceptual schema**. **data - data** : for designers **External level:** focused on users, view of the database. **External schema**. **data - users** : for users.

-### Data model:
-Creation of the data model is what describes the associations and structure of the data.
-This is what translates into the [Relational Model](Relational%20Model.md) in the relational databases.
-Data models have the static model: **Objects, associations and restrictions** And the dynamic model: **Things that change over time** Aside from the data model type there are always **restrictions, constrains** that ensure that the data has the correct values.
-This constrains can be:
-+ **Inherent** when created on the model structure
-+ **Semantic:** imposed on the data
-## OLTP (On-Line Transaction Processing)
-Based on interactivity and on-line batching, this online processing and connection to a database called **transactions** needs to have some characteristics.
-+ **Atomicity** any operation must be or completed or not done
-+ **Consistence** the integrity is a really important part in a DB.
-When speaking about it in relational databases we talk about the [Referential Integrity](Referential%20Integrity.md)
-+ **Isolation** operations must be independent
-+ **Durability** once committed , the transaction effect is permanent.
-## OLAP: (On-Line Analytic Processing)
-The next thing that appears is big data and managing efficiently the searches ,etc. This creates the analytic processing.
-There are types of analytic processing: **ROLAP, MOLAP, HOLAP, WOLAP...** during this course we'll be talking and looking at [ROLAP](ROLAP) databases (relational databases) and MOLAP databases.

-***